cartkid/connector-sdk/README.md

 ## Start a Connector

+[Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe#run-outboundconnectors) Connector runtime supports running outbound Connectors as job workers and manages the lifecycle of the inbound Connectors.
-Spin up your Connector as a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe#run-outboundconnectors) or [build your own run-time](./runtime-util), tailored towards your environment.
+You can also [build your own runtime](./runtime-util), tailored towards your environment.

 ## Build